yactouat/kube-examples/README.md

 Kubelets and kube-proxies communicate directly with the Kubernetes API server.

-To debug what's happening within a node, it's useful to run a new pod in it that will act as a shell to try interactions within your cluster =>

-- `kubectl run -i --tty busybox --image=busybox --restart=Never -- sh`
-- also you can execute a shell inside a given pod with => `kubectl exec -it {pod} -- bash`

 ### pods

 Basically, a pod is a deployed container.
 In other words, pods are a single or a collection of containers that are deployed as a single unit (essentially, the container-based applications); from a Kubernetes perspective, these are the most basic units of work in your cluster; they also are the cluster's resource scheduling units.